eclipse-ditto/ditto/documentation/src/main/resources/_posts/2024-02-15-integrating-ditto-aas-basyx.md

 }
 ```

-Additionally to the `feature` id, we extract the id of the `property ` of the Ditto Thing from the parameter `path` in this mapping.
-Again, this is only possible, if the parameter `path` includes the `property` id of the Ditto Thing.
+The mapper extracts the `feature_id` and the `property_id` from the `path`, which is only possible if the parameter `path` includes the `property_id`.
+So, in the configuration of the connection, we have to ensure that this mapper only runs for the right messages.
-Moreover here we have access to the `value` of the corresponding `property`.
-That is the `value` which was applied in the modify action.
+Moreover, we can access the `value` of the modified `property`, which will be set as `value` in the submodel element from the `textPayload` output.

-So if a message updates a corresponding `property` of a Ditto Thing, the function in the mapping extracts the Ditto `feature` and `property` id's of the updated `value` from the Ditto parameter `path` and creates a new text payload for updating the submodel element of the corresponding submodel with the new `value`.
-For example if a message would update the Ditto `property` called `value` with feature `temperature` from our example, the submodel element with id `properties_value` in the submodel `sensor_temperature` from the AAS `machine` will be updated with the new temperature value.
+For example if a message updates the `path`: `/features/temperature/properties/value` in the Thing `machine:sensor`, the submodel element with the ID `properties_value` in the submodel `sensor_temperature` will be updated with the new temperature as `value`.

+We update a submodel element instead of the whole submodel when an existing Thing changes because the mapper only has access to the changed property of the Ditto Thing and no information about the other properties.
+Therefore, submodel elements, which may already be part of the submodel due to previous updates, would implicitly be dropped.
+With our approach, we preserve the existing properties and only modify the updated properties.

-### Create a connection to the BaSyx AAS server
+#### Create a connection to the BaSyx AAS server

-With the mappings above defined it is now possible to configure a new [Ditto connection](https://eclipse.dev/ditto/basic-connections.html) to a BaSyx AAS server.
+To apply the introduced mappers, we configure a new [Ditto connection](https://eclipse.dev/ditto/basic-connections.html) to a BaSyx AAS server.
-Be aware, that the scripts above must be provided to Ditto's Connectivity service via http.
-This also requires to escape certain characters and remove the line breaks.
-So replace newlines with `\n` and `'` with `'"'`.
+The listings below show the respective HTTP call using curl.
+We encode the payload by escaping certain characters and removing the line breaks.
+So we replaced newlines with `\n` and `'` with `'"'`.

-In the following script we have added the Ditto demo instance called `ditto.eclipseprojects.io` for testing purposes, which needs to be exchanged, if someone needs to use a custom Ditto instance.
-Also you must have access to the Ditto [Devops](https://eclipse.dev/ditto/installation-operating.html#devops-commands) credentials.
-The default devops credentials are username: devops, password: foobar, but the password can be changed by setting the environment variable DEVOPS_PASSWORD in the [gateway service](https://eclipse.dev/ditto/architecture-services-gateway.html).
+The Javascript mappers from above are part of `piggybackCommand.connection.mappingDefinitions` in `mappingforShell`, `mappingforSubmodel` and `mappingforSubmodelElement`.

+In the example, we post the connection configuration to the Ditto demo instance at `ditto.eclipseprojects.io`.
+When you use another Ditto instance, you need to adapt the call accordingly.
+We assume you have access rights to the Ditto [Devops Commands](https://eclipse.dev/ditto/installation-operating.html#devops-commands) credentials in the used instance.
+The default devops credentials are:

+* username: devops
+* password: foobar

+You can change the password by setting the environment variable *DEVOPS_PASSWORD* in the [gateway service](https://eclipse.dev/ditto/architecture-services-gateway.html).

-Finally adjust the parameter `uri` with the URL of your running BaSyx server.
+Finally, you adjust the parameter `piggybackCommand.connection.uri` with the URL of the running BaSyx server to which Ditto should have network connectivity.

 ```bash
 curl -X POST -u devops:foobar -H 'Content-Type: application/json' --data-binary '{
     "targetActorSelection": "/system/sharding/connection",